ropensci/mctq/README.md

 If you use `mctq` in your research, please consider citing it.
 We put a lot of work to build and maintain a free and open-source R package.
-You can find the `mctq` citation below.
+You can find the citation below.

 ``` r
 citation("mctq")